jsommers/switchyard/examples/exercises/README.rst

 IP router
 	This is really a set of 3 projects designed to gradually built up capabilities to implement an IPv4 router that uses a static forwarding table.
 Descriptions of extensions and variants such as dynamic routing are included.

+        An exercise to develop an IPv6 router is in progress.

 Firewall
 	In this exercise, build a stand-alone firewall device with token bucket rate-limiting capability.